Crested gecko, Correlophus ciliatus

 How do I buy a Crested gecko?

-We almost always have captive, UK bred Crested geckos for sale in our superstore, however, they must be collected in person and cannot be ordered online.
+We almost always have captive, UK bred geckos, however, they must be collected in person and cannot be ordered online.
 If you are interested in any of the geckos we have available, please head down to the store to see us in person.

 We will ask to see a few images of the set-up to ensure this is sufficient and your temperature and humidity parameters are as they should be, and will ask a few quick questions to ensure you are ready for the commitment of adopting one of our geckos.
 We reserve the right to refuse adoption to anyone we feel is unprepared to adopt.

 For more detailed Crested Gecko husbandry information, please see our Crested Gecko Care Sheet.